TheArkian/AlspheDocs/README.md

 - Ban, Kick, Mute, Unmute and clear Commands - Make your server more secure

+- Mutes Command - Check how many times a user has been muted

 - Calculator Command - Work out math questions on the spot

+- Coin Flip Command - To quickly flip a coin

 - Config Command - Edit your server

 - Reddit Commands (cute, fact, meme, joke) - Displays reddit posts based on the command you choose

+- Role Command - Add/Remove roles from users quickly

 - Giveaway Commands (gstart, gend, and reroll) - Setup giveaways, quick and easy